 2. “Publishers” charging for demos

 It’s important to understand that getting a song “published” only means giving someone the right to pitch your song in exchange for a portion of any royalties it might earn.
 A song does not earn any royalties until it is “cut” (recorded for release).
-Publishers who can spot songs with hit potential and who can get them to the right people at the right time do not need to advertise their services or solicit songs from unsigned writers.
+Publishers who can spot songs with hit potential and get them to the right people at the right time do not need to advertise their services or solicit songs from unsigned writers.
 They are bombarded daily with songs from hopeful songwriters.
-If they want to pitch a song and they believe it needs a demo, they pay for half the cost of the demo and advance the other half to the writer.
+If they want to pitch a song and they believe it needs a demo, they will tell you.
+They may even pay for half the cost of the demo and advance the other half to the writer.